 Bodies of Excavated Eastern Island Statues Contain Ancient Petroglyphs

 The large Moai statues the EISP has been excavating have bodies, which appear to be better preserved than the bodies of the unburied statues.
 The excavated statues also contain ancient petroglyphs, which could help determine more about the people who built them.
-You can see some photographs of the excavated sculptures here and here.
-The images are from the EISP organization's website, eisp.org, which is currently not loading.
+You can see some photographs of the excavated sculptures here.
+The images are from the EISP organization's website, eisp.org.

 This National Geographic video explains a theory that the people of Easter Island died out because they used up all the trees on the island.
 Take a look: